 For credit cards you are using, you need to be careful that you have the Bills account funded properly to cover any increase in your monthly repayment.
 Otherwise, the larger payment to your credit card may be taken by direct debit leaving not enough money for another important bill.

-Most banks will let you set up multiple accounts with them and allow you to give them nicknames.
+Some banks will let you set up multiple pots with them and allow you to give them names:

 - Lloyds TSB Money Manager, which includes graphs to illustrate where your money is going’

-- Monzo‘s “pots”, Starling‘s “spaces” and Chase’s named savings accounts are great for the envelope approach and also work well if you want to save to longer-term goals.
+- Monzo‘s “pots”, Starling‘s “spaces” and Chase’s named savings accounts are great for the envelope approach and work well if you want to save to longer-term goals.

 But getting an account somewhere apart from your normal current account can be good psychologically because it makes it that little bit harder to dip into the piggy bank account for a different purpose.
 So if you like the bank you use at the moment, you could also get a Monzo or a Starling account just to use for your savings pots.

 Tips for setting up piggy banking

 Piggy banking could be a great new way for you to keep track of your money.
 Follow these tips first before you take the plunge.

 - You don’t have to do it all at once.
-Only the Bills account really involves much work because you need to change over direct debits and standing orders.
-And you can make that easier by just set it up for the really important bills at the start, then add smaller things later;
+Only the Bills account really involves a bit of work because you need to change over direct debits and standing orders.
+And you can make that easier by just set it up for the really important bills at the start, and adding smaller things later;

 - If you are planning to open multiple accounts with different banks, don’t forget that each bank will often run a credit check on you – so it’s best not to open accounts with too many banks at once.
-Too many checks on your credit file at once can spell bad news;
+Better to get a Monzo or Starling account and use the pots facility within that account;